maharjansabin12/Window-server2019-installation-Azure-Cloud/README.md

-## Window server 2019 installation on Azure cloud step-by-step guide.
+## Window Server 2019 installation on Azure cloud step-by-step guide.

 ## <h3>1.
 Click on <a href="https://portal.azure.com">Azure Portal</a> to sign up with all your credentials.</h3>